mseaward/stylelint-rules/README.md

 ### What to do

-1. Extract the contents of styling.zip into src > assets > styling.
+1. Extract the contents of styling.zip into src > assets.

 <hr/>